 Florida Adoption Laws Specifics:

 Now that we got the home study out of the way, what about the actual adoption process in Florida?
 A biological parent may voluntarily consent to the adoption and surrender all rights to the child.
-However, in the case of an involuntary termination of parental rights, a court must hear proof that a parent has abused, abandoned, or neglected the child in order to terminate their rights to the child, according to The Florida Bar.
+However, in the case of an involuntary termination of parental rights, a court must hear proof that a parent has abused, abandoned, or neglected the child to terminate their rights to the child, according to The Florida Bar.
 In general, any Florida adoption must show the proof that justifies the termination of the biological relationship.

 According to The Florida Bar, “An unmarried biological father must register his paternity with Florida’s Putative Father Registry; otherwise, the court will not require his consent before proceeding to complete an adoption plan.”
 This must be done before the filing of a petition to terminate rights or within 30 days of service of a Notice of Intended Adoption Plan.